Next doll making workshop:

-Ongoing doll making classes: Spring, 2017 – Starting on April 11 (morning) or April 13 (evening) – I have two ongoing groups that meet once a week, on Tuesdays, from 9:30 am to 12:30 pm or on Thursdays, from 7:30 pm to 10 pm in Richmond Hill, Ontario.
+Ongoing doll making classes: Fall, 2017 – Starting on October 10 (morning) or October 12 (evening) – I have two ongoing groups that meet once a week, on Tuesdays, from 9:30 am to 12:30 pm or on Thursdays, from 7:30 pm to 10 pm in Richmond Hill, Ontario.
 In this setting you work at your own pace under my guidance and you have the freedom to choose which model of doll you’d like to work on.
 For more information contact Luciana at handsfollowheart[at]gmail[dot]com

 If you cannot make the current workshop dates or make it to the ongoing class: If you can get a group of 6 people together and the space to accommodate the workshop, I can come to you and teach how to make a doll in your community.
 For more details please contact me at handsfollowheart[at]gmail[dot]com